Bilingual education by country or region: South Asia

 South Asia is the southern region of the Asian continent, comprising the sub-Himalayan South Asian Association for Regional Cooperation (SAARC) countries and, for some authorities, adjoining countries to the west and east.

 Bangladesh

 In Bangladesh, Bengali (or Bangla) is the first language and means of instructions is Bangla in all public schools.
-However, it has a colonial past and English is widely used in administrations, schools, courts, etc. Bangladeshi children start English as Second Language quite early in their age (mostly from age 5–6).
-In National Curriculum, English is given an importance and it is taught compulsorily until twelfth grade.
-There are Government approved curriculum as well as other international systems of Educations which maintains English as a 'medium of instruction'.
+However, it has a colonial past and English is widely used in administrations, schools, and courts, among others.
+Bangladeshi children start English as second language quite early in their age (mostly from age 5 to 6).
+In the national curriculum, English is given an importance and it is taught compulsorily until the twelfth grade.
+There are government-approved curricula as well as other international systems of education which maintain English as a medium of instruction.

 India

-The official languages of the Union of India are Hindi and English, with 21 other regional languages holding co-official status, including: Assamese, Bengali, Bodo, Dogri, Gujarati, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Odia, Punjabi, Sanskrit, Santali, Sindhi, Tamil, Telugu and Urdu.
+The official languages of the Union of India are Hindi and English, with 21 other regional languages holding co-official status, including Assamese, Bengali, Bodo, Dogri, Gujarati, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Odia, Punjabi, Sanskrit, Santali, Sindhi, Tamil, Telugu and Urdu.